 Diversity in all of its forms is appreciated and celebrated at WPI.
 Our student body consists of students from over 48 states, come from over 60 countries and speak well over 36 languages.
-Multiculturalism at WPI is a multi-faceted reality that is embedded in the very fabric of who we are as an institution.
-Explore the various aspects of multiculturalism at WPI and see how you can add to the rich cultural experience that exists on our campus every day!
-Multiculturalism at WPI consists of:
+Explore the various aspects of diversity at WPI and see how you can add to the rich cultural experience that exists on our campus every day!
+Diversity at WPI consists of:

 WPI is filled with students from every nook and cranny of the U.S. From the back roads of Clarksdale, Mississippi to the well-known Big Apple of New York City, students hail from major, suburban and rural backgrounds to the WPI campus and all find a comfortable place on campus to call home.
 Not to be limited to the confines of the U.S., the WPI student body boast an international student population of 12% with students from Albania, Greece, Brazil, China, Jamaica and Ghana just to name a few.
 The international house is a great resource for our students as it provides many different academic, social and cultural opportunities for students to embrace diversity and encourage social tolerance.

 Ethnic and racial diversity is a very important attribute of the WPI student body, every year about 18% of our students come from vastly different ethnic and racial backgrounds and become one as they become students at WPI.
 Some clubs and organizations that celebrate racial and ethnic diversity include the Black Student Union (BSU), National Society of Black Engineers (NSBE), Society of Hispanic Professional Engineers (SHPE)and the the Hispanic and Caribbean Student Association (HCSA).
 For a complete listing of all the clubs and organizations, including others that celebrate ethnic and racial diversity, see our list of over a 180 students clubs and organizations.